riehlegroup/msadoc/docs/msadoc.md

 ### `responsibles` (string[])

 The email addresses or names of the mainly responsible people that should serve as contact persons.
-Make sure all microservices goverend by the same responsible use the same identifier in order to link them.
+Make sure all microservices governed by the same responsible use the same identifier in order to link them.

 #### Example